Poverty | Eco-Justice | Refugees | Taxation | Other

 Staff members regularly meet with parliamentarians to provide input on poverty-related legislation.
 In 2012, CPJ helped establish the All-Party Anti-Poverty Caucus, a group of MPs and Senators who work across party lines to develop and promote policies for a more equitable Canada.

 CPJ is a co-leader of Dignity for All: The campaign for a poverty-free Canada, a non-partisan initiative calling for a federal poverty elimination strategy.
-In this role, CPJ helps host poverty-related policy summits, bringing together the country’s foremost experts, academics, and organizations to formulate concrete policy recommendations to address the causes and consequences of poverty.
+In this role, CPJ helped host poverty-related policy summits, bringing together the country’s foremost experts, academics, and organizations to formulate the campaign's model National Anti-Poverty Plan for Canada.

 We often work specifically with churches and denominational groups to help them take action on poverty.
 CPJ was instrumental in bringing together the Interfaith Declaration on Faith and Poverty, and every year we provide opportunities for engagement around the International Day for the Eradication of Poverty.